akeneo/pim-community-dev/UPGRADE-1.6.md

 batch_jobs.csv_product_export.export.label: "Product export step"
 ```

-#### Product exports configuration format update
+#### Update the configuration of your custom Product Exports

-With the introduction of the ExportBuilder feature in the 1.6, a product export job configuration (raw parameters) has a different format.
+With the introduction of the ExportBuilder feature in the 1.6, a product export runtime parameters have a different format.

 **Before 1.6:**
 ```